pau13-loop/Yatzy-Refactoring-Kata/README.md

 ﻿# Yatzy

 > In this repository you'll wind the refactor of a **Christamas Kata** called Yatzy.
 This project has been designed for the Web _Development students_ of the first year.
-The goal of thsi Christmas kata is try to detect different code smells and try to make an effective and powerful refactoring.
+The goal of this Christmas kata is try to detect different code smells and try to make an effective and powerful refactoring.

 ## Table of Contents